National Strategy Global Vision Decision-Making Consultation Public Opinion Guidance

 Jan

-On the afternoon of January 4, 2026, the second Tansi Weekly Forum and the sixteenth session of the “AI Governance Salon”, focusing on smart healthcare governance, was successfully held.
+On the afternoon of January 4, 2026, the second TANSI Weekly Forum and the sixteenth session of the “AI Governance Salon”, focusing on smart healthcare governance, was successfully held.
 The event was hosted by the National Academy of Development and Strategy, Renmin University of China, and organized by the RUC Institute for AI Governance, the School of Interdisciplinary Studies, the School of Population and Health, and the Interdisciplinary Center for New Era Smart Governance.

 The seminar invited Professor GONG Xinqi, Professor and Vice Dean of the School of Interdisciplinary Studies and Director of the National Innovation Platform for Big Data and Artificial Intelligence in Governance, and Professor LIANG Hailun, Professor and Vice Dean of the School of Population and Health, to deliver keynote speeches.